pip-services/pip-services-docs/content/en/dart/components/_index.md

 }
 ```

-Example how to use caching and locking.
+Example on how to use caching and locking.
 Here we assume that references are passed externally.

 ```dart